ekohilas/args-amazing-or-approaching/pycon-us-2024-lightning/slides.md

 ```
 <!-- .element: data-id="named" -->

-Anyone notice the typo on this line?, where the parameter and argument should both be `y`
+Did anyone notice the typo on this line?, where the parameter and argument should both be `y`

 ------
 ![ruff logo](images/ruff.svg)